vistafan12/rafis-skins/readme.md

 If there's any skin missing or something isn't working, please make a new [issue](https://github.com/vistafan12/rafis-skins/issues) or [pull request](https://github.com/vistafan12/rafis-skins/pulls).

 # Current Rafis skin that he uses: 46.
-Rafis HDDT 2024 (Nymphia)
+Rafis HDDT 2024 (Nymphia Mix)

 # Skins were added in order from the newest to the oldest